- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

-Sometimes, it might seem like all beach towns look alike, with t-shirt shops, ice cream counters, and miniature golf courses, ready and waiting for tourists to arrive.
-However, there are some unique spots on the Outer Banks that you won’t find anywhere else.
+Sometimes, it might seem like all beach towns look alike.
+T-shirt shops, ice cream counters, and miniature golf courses are ready and waiting for tourists to arrive.
+However, there are some unique activities in the Outer Banks that you won’t find anywhere else.

-- Wright Brothers Memorial – There was only one first successful airplane flight, and it was here at Kitty Hawk that the Wright brothers achieved that milestone in 1903.
+The Wright Brothers Memorial.
+There was only one first successful airplane flight, and it was here at Kitty Hawk that the Wright brothers achieved that milestone in 1903.
 Today, you can visit the Wright Brothers National Memorial and visit the spot where the Wright brothers first took flight, see what camp life was like for the Wright brothers, and see the monument dedicated to the brothers’ achievement.

-- Wild Horse spotting – the Corolla and Carova areas of the Northern Beaches have a herd of Spanish Mustang horses dating back to this area over 500 years ago, from early Spanish explorers.
-You can hire a 4×4 tour to view the horses, but you can also just drive around on your own, hoping to spot them, but I highly recommend one of the Corolla wild horse tours.
+Wild Horse spotting.
+The Corolla and Carova areas of the Northern Beaches have a herd of Spanish Mustang horses dating back to this area over 500 years ago, from early Spanish explorers.
+You can drive around on your own, hoping to spot them, but I highly recommend one of the Corolla wild horse tours.
 This is also one of the more romantic things to do in the Outer Banks.

-- Kayak with Alligators… or not!
+Kayak with alligators… or not!
 There are many kayak rentals and kayak tours in the Outer Banks.
 But if you’re looking for one of the more adventurous things to do in OBX, take a guided kayak tour of the Alligator River Wildlife Refuge.
 If that is perhaps a bit too adventurous, check out a Roanoke Island Historical Tour, or a relaxed paddle through the Kitty Hawk Woods Maritime Forest.

 Climb America’s tallest brick lighthouse.
-The Cape Hatteras Lighthouse is the most recognized coastal icon in the U.S. and one of three you’ll see in the Outer Banks!
+The Cape Hatteras Lighthouse is the most recognized coastal icon in the U.S. and one of three lighthouses in the Outer Banks!
 Forget the gym while you’re on vacation and get your steps in climbing these beautiful lighthouses.

-- Camp on the beach – these days, there aren’t many places where you can pitch a tent next to rolling ocean waves.
+Camping on the beach in the Outer Banks.
+These days, there aren’t many places where you can pitch a tent next to rolling ocean waves.
 However, Cape Lookout National Seashore offers primitive beach camping, accessible by private boat or ferry.
 Talk about exclusive beach-front digs!
 Not ready to camp on the beach?
 No problem!
 We’ve got a list of the best places to camp in the Outer Banks to give you some other ideas.

 Free Things to Do in the Outer Banks

 Let’s face it – taking a vacation can put a dent in your wallet, even if you find good deals.
 Getting there by car or plane, overnight accommodations, eating out, it all adds up!
 So, there’s nothing wrong with seeking out some free things to do in the Outer Banks.

-- Drive through Alligator River National Wildlife Refuge, one of the only places on the Eastern Seaboard where you may spot Black Bear.
-This 159,000-acre refuge offers paddling trails, interpretive programs, and a wildlife drive & trail to explore.
+Drive through Alligator River National Wildlife Refuge, one of the only places on the Eastern Seaboard where you may spot Black Bear.
+This 159,000-acre refuge offers paddling trails, interpretive programs, and a wildlife drive and trail to explore.

-- Watch Beach Nourishment in Action – likewise, with sand shifting constantly, beach nourishment is required.
-These projects involve pumping sand from the ocean floor to build up eroded areas of the beach?
-If you have little boys, or even grown boys, on your Outer Banks vacation, they will surely get a kick out of watching giant bulldozers in a life-size sandbox!
+Watch beach nourishment in action.
+With sand shifting constantly, beach nourishment is required.
+These projects involve pumping sand from the ocean floor to build up eroded areas of the beach.
+If you have little boys (or even grown boys) on your Outer Banks vacation, they will surely get a kick out of watching giant bulldozers in a life-size sandbox!